Mistweaver Monk Essences — Shadowlands Pre-Patch 9.0.1

-On this page, we go over the new Essence system in Patch 8.2 of World of Warcraft — Battle for Azeroth, and we tell you which are the best essences to use as Mistweaver Monk, both for minor and major powers.
-Please refer to our Patch 8.2 Guide to Essences for more information about the Essence system and where Essences can be obtained from.
+On this page, we go over the Essence system in Patch 8.3 of World of Warcraft — Battle for Azeroth, and we tell you which are the best essences to use as Mistweaver Monk, both for minor and major powers.
+Please refer to our Patch 8.3 Essence Guide for more information about the new essences introduced in Patch 8.3 and to our Essence guide for more general information about the Essence system and where Essences can be obtained from.

 The introduction of the essence system allows new avenues for players to customize their characters while adding a new ability to use.
 This section will cover each of the Healer-specific and general essences, as well as how strong they are for Mistweaver Monks.

 For more information about essences, please check out the following:

 - our Essence Guide, with all the essences and how to get them;

 - our article on the new essences from Patch 8.3;